 How do I become a Volunteer?

-All volunteers go through a Volunteer Training program hosted by our Volunteer Coordinator.
-Volunteer Training is held periodically throughout the year, in two, four-hour sessions.
+All volunteers complete 9 hours of online training, followed by an orientation session with the volunteer coordinator.
 The training features education on the Hospice Philosophy of Care, the History of Hospice Alliance and topics, such as death and dying, grieving and family dynamics.
 All Hospice Alliance Volunteers are required to go through training.
 This education oftentimes allows volunteers to choose how they would like to spend time with us and feel comfortable and confident in their roles.

 What type of commitment does volunteering involve?

 To volunteer for Hospice Alliance, volunteers must complete 9 hours of educational training.
 After training, each volunteer meets with the Volunteer Coordinator to determine the best and most comfortable fit.

 Some volunteers prefer a set schedule, committing to specific times and specific days of the week.
 Others prefer to be called “as needed,” based on the role they find most fulfilling.
 “As needed” volunteers include Vigil Volunteers, who sit with patients at the end of life, so no patient passes away alone.
 Others prefer to share their knowledge at community outreach events or help to coordinate special events just once per year.

 Many of our volunteers are snowbirds, taking a hiatus in the winter time, and many are busy with families so their availability fluctuates.
 If a person is interested in giving of his or her time, we will determine a way to make the experience rewarding.